DirtyUnicorns/android_manifest/README.md

 ssh-keygen -t rsa -C "your@email.com"
 ```

-Go back to our gerrit and click on your "Avatar" on the top right, then on "Settings".
+In our gerrit click on your "Avatar" on the top right, then on "Settings".

-Click on "SSH Public Keys" on the left hand side and then on "Add Key".
+While in 'Settings' Click on "SSH Public Keys" on the left hand side and then on "Add Key".

 Now on your computer navigate to your home "~/.ssh" and open up "id_rsa.pub", copy/paste the context to "Gerrit SSH Public Keys".